codio-c5/c5-unit3-hash-functions-lab/.guides/content/Grading-Rubric-Hash-Functions--ac08.md

 ## Lab Exercise
 Assignment Part | Maximum Points
 ------------ | -------------
-Screenshots of four hash values| 20
+Entry of the four hash values| 20
 Answers to questions about hash functions |60
 Style | 10
 Answers to reflection questions | 10